Outdoor Dining or Display

 If you wish to offer outdoor dining or display goods in a public place, such as a footpath, you must have a licence.
 This licence aims to allow businesses to make use of public footpaths while maintaining a safe and accessible walkway for the public.

 If you do not hold a licence and wish to offer outdoor dining or display goods, you will need to complete an application form.
 Factors taken into consideration when approving the licence are:

 - Type of activity and whether it will create a public nuisance

-The application form including terms and conditions is available for download at the right of this page.
+The application form including terms and conditions is available for download here.
 There is an application fee of $100.

 If you have already engaged council but do not hold a current licence, you will receive either a letter or phone call from us in order to restart the licencing process.

 If you have any questions regarding outdoor dining or outdoor display please check out our frequently asked questions below.
 If you still have questions or wish to find out more you can send all your queries to firstname.lastname@example.org with the subject outdoor dining or outdoor display.

 Do I need a licence to display goods or put out tables and chairs in front of my restaurant?